Spectral Methods in Microeconomics: Games on Networks

-Despite its simplicity, this model, along with its close relatives, has been a useful lens for examining some important practical problems.
+Despite its simplicity, this model and its close relatives have been a useful lens for examining important practical problems.
 The model sheds light on peer effects in education, examining how a student's effort level depends on the structure of social interactions in the classroom \cite{CalvoArmengolPatacchiniZenou2009}.
-In the study of criminal networks, where there is considerable evidence of social influence, high keyness identifies criminals whose presence drives an outsize amount of crime \cite{HellerJakubowskiJelvehKapustin2022}.
+In the study of criminal networks, where there is considerable evidence of social influence, high keyness identifies criminals whose presence drives a large amount of crime \cite{LPVZ24}.
 And in models of industrial R\&D investment, it provides guidance on targeting public expenditures to leverage indirect spillover effects through the network of firm collaboration \cite{KonigLiuZenou2019}.

 \paragraph{The Welfare Theory of Network Games}